trebisky/orangepi/README.md

 producing position independent code entirely.

 1. bootrom - on chip bootrom disassembly
-1. hello - just send output to the serial port, no assembly startup.
+1. hello - send output to the serial port, no assembly startup.
 1. blink - blink both on board LED's and write to serial port
 1. print - partition files and add a printf
 1. timer - get a timer running, add printf (not yet interrupting)